MehdiMehrabadi/EasyMQ/README.md

 Even if you have an issue with the 10-second interval, you can change this time.
 However, please note that if you change the time, you need to delete the queue from RabbitMQ and run the program again to recreate the queue.
-If you want count of errors to be retried infinitely, you can use the number -1. you can use the following code to publish the message in the queue:
+If you want count of errors to be retried infinitely, you can use the number -1.
+You can use the following code to publish the message in the queue:

+## Publisher
 ```csharp

       [HttpPost("send")]